Forms

 MyStyle.classes = FormStyleDefault.classes

-form = Form(db.person, id, deletable=False, formstyle=MyStyle)
+form = Form(db.thing, deletable=False, formstyle=MyStyle)

-rows = db(db.person).select()
+rows = db(db.thing).select()

 return dict(form=form, rows=rows)

-The result is similar to the previous ones, but now we have a custom input field, with foreground color red and background color black:
+The result is similar to the previous ones, but now we have a custom input field, with foreground color red and background color black,

 Even the radio button widget has changed, from red to blue.